gulam101/Cooking-School-Project/README.md

 <a name="Credits"/>
 ### Description:

-This project I did for college was about increasing my knowledge in Windows Standard Form.
-I was
+This project I did for my level 4 HNC course for multi-media.
+For this project, I had to build a website that would be submitted to the assignment.
+During this design I had to do research into building a website and I had to pick a theme.
+For the theme of the website I went with a cooking website that would be focused on classes and signign up.

 ### Prerequisites: